ChrisTorng/LLMCoderSync/README.md

 Run `python LLMCoderServer.py` then open `http://localhost:5000/` in browser.

 Run `LLMCoderSync` every time after codes are modified.
+You can add `claudesync project sync` after it, makes the command be `LLMCoderSync&claudesync project sync`.